Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021: Exceptions to the restrictions on gatherings

 Certain larger gatherings were permitted if one of the following exceptions applied.
 The list was exhaustive, in the sense that no other reasons could be used to justify contravening the general restrictions on gatherings.
-In some cases the exception applied only where it wasreasonably necessary', in other words where the purpose of the gathering could not reasonably be achieved in some other way.
+In some cases the exception applied only where it was 'reasonably necessary', in other words where the purpose of the gathering could not reasonably be achieved in some other way.

-Except where stated the exceptions applied to both indoor and outdoor gatherings.
+Except where stated, the exceptions applied to both indoor and outdoor gatherings.